AdaCore/training_material/courses/spark_essentials/110_advanced_flow_analysis/88_advanced_flow_analysis.lab.rst

     basics.ads:56:25: medium: incorrect dependency "null => Val"

-  *Remember, even though we can see that* :ada:`T (T'First)` *doesn't actually depend on* :ada:`Val,` *flow analysis does not look at array index values - so it assumes* *there is a dependency*
+  *Remember, even though we can see that* :ada:`T (T'First)` *doesn't actually depend on* :ada:`Val`, *flow analysis does not look at array index values - so it assumes* *there is a dependency*

 .. container:: animate 4-